tannerdolby/tannerdolby/README.md

 # Hello friends

-I like to write code and build fun things.
+I like to write code and build things.

 📫 You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)